lucia-auth/lucia/documentation/content/main/database/mongoose.md

 const adapter: (mongoose: Mongoose) => () => Adapter;
 ```

-This adapter will not handle database connection and you will need to connect to the database manually.
+This adapter will not handle database connections and it must be done manually.

+> Version 2 of the adapter requires `lucia-auth` version 1.3.0 or greater

 ### Parameter